silksil/NOTES-CHEATSHEET/client/react/redux.md

   //dispatch receives actions and spits it out to all reducers }
 ```
-- Alternatively we could write it directly in the connect functionality and leave out `import { bindActionCreators } from 'redux'` and the code above:
+- Alternatively we could write it directly in the connect functionality and leave out `import { bindActionCreators } from 'redux'` and the whole mapDispatchToProps function:
 :
 ```jsx
 export default connect( mapStateToProps, { selectBook })(PostIndex);